bitpay/java-bitpay-client/README.md

 Getting Started
 ---------------

-This SDK provides a convenient abstration of BitPay's [cryptographically-secure API](https://bitpay.com/api) and allows payment gateway developers to focus on payment flow/e-commerce integration rather than on the specific details of client-server interaction using the API.
+This SDK provides a convenient abstraction of BitPay's [cryptographically-secure API](https://bitpay.com/api) and allows payment gateway developers to focus on payment flow/e-commerce integration rather than on the specific details of client-server interaction using the API.
 This SDK optionally provides the flexibility for developers to have control over important details, including the handling of private keys needed for client-server communication.

 This SDK implements BitPay's remote client authentication and authorization strategy.
 No private or shared-secret information is ever transmitted over the wire.